 Midtown is another great neighborhood in Miami as it has several beautiful must-see spots.
 The nightlife in this part of Miami is great with exciting bars and restaurants to hang out with friends.
 A favorite spot is Lagniappe, a place where you can have a couple of drinks, listen to jazz, and munch on cheese, toasted bread, olives, and jam.
 Prohibition is a mall in Midtown with several shops and restaurants to explore.
 There are also exciting spots to shop for your home décor, vintage dresses, books, and other items; all these items cost just a few dollars.

-Miami, Florida is one of the best places in the United States to live especially economic wise, it is suitable for the high-income earners, middle-income earners, and low-income earners.
+Miami, Florida is one of the best places in the United States to live especially economic-wise, it is suitable for high-income earners, middle-income earners, and low-income earners.
 There is never a dull moment or shortage of activities to enjoy in this beautiful city with a whole lot of things to do for both the fun-loving and outgoing individuals.
 There are numerous beaches to visit both on weekdays and weekends, the nightlife is great and there are also lots of bars and restaurants to have great drinks and meals with friends.

 Moving to Miami Florida

 Whenever you decide to move to any of the neighborhoods in Miami, you can search on the internet for moving companies around in order to get moving quotes, compare quotes and decide on which of the moving company will best serve your moving needs.
 When planning to move to Miami, Florida, make sure you plan ahead and read reviews about the available moving companies you may wish to engage.